 XTRM Financial Assurance

 XTRM is a financial technology company.
-To guarantee financial good practice and ensure customers have the required confidence and financial assurance to do business with us, we are regulated in all regions as a Money Service and Money Transmitter business.
+To guarantee financial good practices and ensure customers have the required confidence and financial assurance to do business with us, we are regulated in all regions as a Money Service and Money Transmitter business.
 As such, all of your funds are protected in two ways:

 1. Federal regulation

 2. By State regulation

-Under State regulation, we have to hold significant funds in a surety bond to protect client funds.
+Under State regulation, we must hold significant funds in a surety bond to protect client funds.

 XTRM receives regulated oversight by both participating banks and Corpay, Inc. (Corpay) as a licensed and regulated money transmitter, or its equivalent, by all regulatory agencies, both state and federal.

 As a license requirement, we are required to own eligible securities having an aggregate market value computed by the United States generally accepted accounting principles of not less than the aggregate amount of all of its outstanding payment instruments obligations issued or sold by the Company and all outstanding money received for transmission by the Company.
 In addition, eligible securities, even if commingled with other assets of the Company, are deemed to be held in trust for the benefit of the purchasers and holders of the Company’s outstanding payment instruments and stored value obligations, and all senders of outstanding money received for transmission, in the event of bankruptcy or receivership of the Company, or in the event of an action by a creditor against XTRM who is not a beneficiary of this statutory trust.
 This requirement is scrutinized with regularity through examinations, audits, and periodic reporting obligations.

 As such, we maintain at all times permissible investments that have an aggregate market value computed following generally accepted accounting principles of not less than the aggregate amount of all its outstanding payment instruments and other transfers.

 Furthermore, as a license requirement or licensing application process, we currently maintain surety bonds in all jurisdictions that were licensed for the benefit of its clients.
 The proceeds from these bonds are to be used only in the event of insolvency or bankruptcy by XTRM.

 Corpay General Overview